OUTLAND TROPHY AWARD DINNER

 •Candidate continues to demonstrate a record of leadership in the community and continues to hold a record of good citizenship within and beyond the athletic field that is consistent with one of the award sponsors, Rotary Club of Omaha’s primary motto, “Service Above Self”.

-The Tom Osborne Legacy Award will be presented — by Osborne to Barry Switzer — at the Outland Trophy Dinner on Jan.
-11 at the downtown Doubletree in Omaha.
+The Tom Osborne Legacy Award was presented — by Osborne to Barry Switzer — at the Outland Trophy Dinner at the downtown Doubletree in Omaha.

 University of Oklahoma